| Murkowski Says Energy Bill

 have successfully improved the Senate energy bill through amendments,"

+said Murkowski.
 "We have a process that

 started from less than an ideal point, but through the amendment